ztutlewski/GFXMath/README.md

 The SIMD side, on the other hand, almost exclusively utilizes intel&reg; SSE intrinsics, and frequently makes use of some _very_ low-level techniques.
 However, while these will somewhat reduce readability, many of the more common operations (such as absolute value, negation, etc.) have been written into helper functions.
 Additionally, the many of the intel&reg; SSE functions have been given wrapper functions to improve their readability, and maintainability for future changes to SSE functions or additions of similar functionality from other libraries such as ARM NEON&trade;.
 For example, `_mm_mul_ps(__m128)` is wrapped in `VecMul(SseVec)`.
 It should be noted that almost all the functions in the SIMD portions are marked as `inline`, including the wrapper functions, and are fully defined in the header files.
 As well, GoFXMath library does not make use of .inl files, or split header files for `inline` functions; the declarations and definitions are fully contained in the same files.

 It should be noted that the defined functions and constants for the GoFXMath library rely on big-endian logic for the SSE registers.
 That is to say that the logic incorporated positions the values in "reverse" order in the register from what the built-in sse functions use.
 The reason for this is to improve readability of complex SSE logic, and to prevent extra loading/unloading overhead when switching between the standard registers and the SSE registers.
 What this means is that when loading a `Vec4` into or out from an SSE register, its values will not need to be reversed on each transfer, and can simply be loaded and unloaded in-order.
 Similarly, when calling one of the `SetSseVec` functions, the arguments passed are to be used in the same logical order for the desired vector (e.g. `SetSseVec3(x,y,z)` loads the SSE register with the values like this: `<1.0f, z, y, x>` where the `1.0f` is used with calculations involving transformation matrices.

+## Binaries

+Compiler-specific binaries can be found at the [GoFXMath Sourceforge page.](https://sourceforge.net/projects/gofx/files/lib/)

 ## Requirements
 The GoFXMath library doesn't have any particular dependencies attached to it.
 It has been built and tested with Visual C++ 2013 (32 and 64-bit versions, on Windows 7 64-bit), MinGW-w64 g++4.9.2 (64-bit version on Windows 7 64-bit), and GNU g++4.8.2 (Ubuntu 14.04.2 LTS 64-bit).
 As of yet, it has not been tested on an Apple machine, though the standard XCode C++ compiler should yield similarly successful results.